Their Full Lineup Uncovered

 The Jabra Stone 3 is the bigger, overall, better headset, at least based on design specifications.
 The battery doesn’t last only six hours, but ten, and comes with a portable charger in case you do happen to run out of battery.
 This headset is not for the average user, but for a professional who needs to make sure they have a reliable and usable device, which isn’t going to cut out on them.
 Because this is a hybrid design, featuring both over and behind ear features, it is quite large, and so might be a little uncomfortable if you are more used to the smaller version.
 This seems to be a source of criticism in several Jabra Bluetooth reviews, so make sure to watch out for this.

 The Jabra stealth is the most expensive of the choices on this list.
-At over $80, this choice doesn’t come with the longest battery life, but it does have one of the sleekest designs.
+This choice doesn’t come with the longest battery life, but it does have one of the sleekest designs.
 The noise cancellation on the Stealth is also better than the other models shown here, and it comes with a button for you to connect with Siri or Google Now.
 In addition to this, the Stealth comes with extra adapters for fitting the headset into your ear, giving you more chances to find that perfect fit and comfort.
 The main feature of this option is its noise cancellation.
 The Jabra Stealth is a good option if you are a busy professional and are constantly having to talk on the phone when you are in crowded places.
 If you are only going to be using your headset in the car, it is probably better to settle for a cheaper option.

 Wrap Up on Jabra